San Gimignano Tuscany, Italy Travel Guide

 Located slightly north of the primary Piazza Duomo, this church often sees fewer visitors than the Duomo but houses artistic treasures.

-While Via San Giovanni and Via San Matteo are full of boutiques, venture into the smaller side streets.
+While Via San Giovanni and Via San Matteo are filled with boutiques, journey into the smaller side streets.

 While a past site, their quiet, often overlooked location outside Porta delle Fonti makes them a hidden gem.